dbushale-spec/IT-Home-Lab/Project-01-Action-Directory-Lab/README.md

 ### What I Learned
 I learned that using a descriptive server name makes administration easier and helps identify the server's role within the network.
 Naming the server DC01 prepares it for its role as the Domain Controller.

+## Step 6 - Create Domain Controller
+### What I Did
+Installed Active Directory Domain Services (AD DS), promoted the server to a Domain Controller, created a new forest named company.local, and verified that DC01 appeared in the Domain Controllers container within Active Directory Users and Computers.
+### What I Learned
+I learned that a Domain Controller stores and manages Active Directory data, authenticates users and computers, and provides centralized administration for a Windows domain.
+Promoting the server to a Domain Controller created the company.local domain and prepared the environment for user, group, and policy management.

 ---

 ## Screenshots / Evidence